Michael Meyerhofer

 "Michael Meyerhofer's poems reside mainly in narrative.
 But even though they typically begin and operate in story, they often end with an interesting lyric curl, and it is these endings that make me want to go back and reconsider their lineages."

--CJ Sage, editor of National Poetry Review
+-CJ Sage, author of Odyssea

 "There’s real voice: an all-too-rare accomplishment in these days of gentrified poetry.
 The language here is consistently fresh—a volatile mix of humor and anger, spot-on pity and forgiveness—that gives the ear meaningful work to do."